LADY MARY HEATH

 1896 - 1939

-The Queen of the skies will be celebrated this year in a new play entitled ‘I see you’, written and performed by Amy De Bhrún as part of the Herstory programme.
+The Queen of the Skies will be celebrated in a new play entitled ‘I see you’, written and performed by Amy De Bhrún as part of the Herstory programme.